rohank36/f1/betting_odds.md

 If driver model prob < implied prob (from betting markets) don't bet b/c neg EV else if driver model prob > implied prob bet b/c pos EV

+Tested how much the odds go down.
+For Spanish GP, around 2/3 days before qualifying odds for top 3 were 1.36,1.36,1.44.
+After qual odds went down to 1.10,1.12,1.36.
+Some driver's also went up quite a lot, like Leclerc went from 2.50 --> 9.00.
+So safest time to make a bet is after Qual.